Preparing for Laravel/PHP Backend Developer role at Optimise Everything

 This separation is particularly beneficial for handling complex building data where write operations (sensor updates) and read operations (energy reports) have different performance requirements.

-For the building intelligence system, I would organize the code following DDD principles:
+- Q: How would you organize your code following DDD principles in Laravel?
+A: For the building intelligence system, I would organize the code following DDD principles:

 src/